kirklong/ASTR_3730_Recitation/README.md

 `git clone https://github.com/kirklong/ASTR_3730_Recitation.git`

 However you do it, make sure you download all the files and that you preserve the directory structure wherever you put them.
-You can also download just the individual files for a given week from that folder, or (if going the command line route) you can just run `git pull` in the directory you originally cloned this repository into to get the most up-to-date version.
+You can also download just the individual files for a given week from that folder, or (if going the command line route) you can just run `git pull` in the directory you originally cloned this repository into to get the most up-to-date version. **There's now a tutorial [video](https://cuboulder.zoom.us/rec/share/pgCND_RvvELSJd5B5f2momu-tLwA4GD4gMXmv01BGdeK-IABBt0nbkYOfEewJK0L._W5NbA9eI5p9waee?startTime=1602093276000) that shows you how to do this!** If you're interested in further learning about how to use your terminal (it's a good skill to have!) here's a nice [tutorial](https://mse150s18.bitbucket.io/shell/) I followed when I first converted to Linux last year.
+It's also good to keep a reference of common commands handy like [this one](http://swcarpentry.github.io/shell-novice/reference/).

 **Third lab instructions:**